hf-thompson-lab/fvs-carbon/README.md

 You will need `pandoc` installed and a working `latex` distribution;
 if you are able to knit Rmd to PDF, you should be all set.

+You will need a copy of the full SQLite FIADB; download this from the FIA Data Mart and unzip into `data/raw`.
+This should result in the file `data/raw/SQLite_FIADB_ENTIRE.db`.
+Note that there is code in `00_Introduction.Rmd` to add indexes to the FIADB; while not required, these can reduce the time for a single run of FVS from hours to minutes.

 You will need a working FVS installation, with the FVSne.exe program installed.
 Currently this is hard-coded to look in `C:\FVS\FVSbin\` for `FVSne.exe`.